Commonly asked questions on the legal issues relating to religious discrimination in the workplace

 Find out more in our factsheet on workplace bullying and harassment.

 Very unusually, there may be an Occupational Requirement to employ a person of a particular religion.
 If so, certain exceptions from the law are permitted covering selection, promotion and training.
 The employer must be able to show that there’s a genuine need, taking account of the type of work.
+For example, an NHS Trust may seek a Roman Catholic healthcare chaplain who can administer end of life care prayers to Roman Catholic patients, whereas it would not be acceptable to specify that a hospital cleaner must be of the Catholic faith.

 There’s also an exemption for 'employers with an ethos based on a religion or belief'.
 This allows employers to place advertisements for jobs requiring a person to be of specific religion as long as it can be objectively justified, which can be difficult to evidence robustly.
 The religious requirement must be crucial to the post.
-Exemptions also apply for acts in the interest of national security.

 Employers can take positive action, for example to address under-representation or other forms of disadvantage within the workforce.
 The provisions are complex and must be handled carefully.
 Different provisions apply concerning positive action relating to recruitment and promotion.
 See the guidance from Citizen’s Advice.